bitfront-exchange/bitfront-api-docs/api/market/v1-market-public-tradeHistory-get.md

   - Type: array

-The recent trade records in BITBOX
+The recent trade records in BITFRONT

 Array of [history](#history)